TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper introduces the \emph{Time Series Generative Modeling framework (TSGM)} --- an open-source framework for synthetic time series generation.
-This framework implements a broad range of approaches to synthetic time series generation and evaluation.
-TSGM allows users to easily apply data-driven and simulator-based methods in custom settings.
-Moreover, the development of novel techniques on the basis of our framework is significantly easier than doing it from scratch because of the numerous useful abstractions, routines, and built-in datasets.
-We also discussed the possible scenarios of synthetic time series generation and developed a wide range of metrics that measure the quality of the synthetic data.
-The metrics discussed in this paper were implemented in the framework.
-We then empirically evaluated several approaches to time series generation and provided a range of out-of-the-box architectures that machine learning practitioners can use.
+This paper introduced the \emph{Time Series Generative Modeling framework (TSGM)}, an open-source library for synthetic time series generation.
+This framework implements a broad range of approaches to synthetic time series dataset generation and evaluation, enabling users to apply both data-driven and simulation-based methods in customized settings.
+The framework simplifies the development of new datasets and techniques by providing numerous useful abstractions, routines, and built-in datasets for synthetic time series.
+Additionally, the paper discussed various scenarios for synthetic time series generation and presented the extensive set of metrics we have developed to measure the quality of the generated data.
+These metrics are implemented within the framework.
+Moreover, we empirically evaluated several time series generation approaches and provided a selection of ready-to-use architectures that machine learning practitioners can readily employ.

-\textbf{Impact.} In recent years, many methods have been developed for synthetic time series generation.
-However, they are not used as broadly as generative methods for images and texts.
-Their rare usage is partly because a considerable gap exists between research and practical application, and partly to the fact that these methods remain at an early stage of development.
+\textbf{Impact.} In recent years, numerous methods have been developed for synthetic time series dataset generation.
+However, these methods have not been as widely adopted as generative techniques for images and texts.
+This limited usage is due partly to the significant gap between research and practical application, and partly to the fact that these methods remain at an early stage of development.
 Our framework addresses both of these issues.
-Firstly, practitioners can use out-of-the-box methods without deep knowledge of the underlying implementations.
+Firstly, it allows practitioners to use ready-made methods without the need for a deep understanding of the underlying implementations.
 Secondly, it provides a platform for researchers to implement and compare new methods, facilitating further development and application of synthetic time series generation techniques.